More Details about the 2019 Citizens’ Inquiry into the Health or the Darling River and Menindee Lakes

 - You can register to give testimony at a public hearing.

-- Please click here to register for a hearing.
+- Please click here to BOOK YOUR PLACE at a Public Hearing.

-- Public hearings are being held from 19-28 March, in Mildura, Wentworth, Broken Hill, Menindee, Wilcannia, Bourke and Walgett.
+- Public hearings are being held from 19-29 March, in Mildura, Wentworth, Broken Hill, Menindee, Wilcannia, Bourke, Walgett and Brewarrina.

 Why was the Inquiry created?